garfix/nli-go/doc/manual/knowledge-engineer/relation.md

     pick_up(A) :- position(A, P) move_hand(P) grab(P) up(P, Q) move_hand(Q);

-## Function
+## Function call

-A function has a number of inputs (arguments), and an output (the return value).
+A function call, that calls in internal function, has a number of inputs (arguments), and an output (the return value).
 It can be represented as a relation, by treating both arguments and return value as arguments of the relation

     greater_than(X1, X2)